 3.1.7 platform accessibility feature [b-ITU-T F.791]: Accessibility functionality provided as standard on a particular hardware or software platform.

 3.1.8 profile setting [b-ITU-T F.791]: The ability for users to store and retrieve multiple profiles containing sets of user interface preference settings without having to reset them each time, including accessibility settings.

+3.1.9 screen reader software [b-ITU-T F.791]: Software application used by a person who is blind or cannot easily read print to identify and interpret what is shown on a video display and read aloud using speech synthesis.

-3.1.9 specific needs [b-ITU-T F.791]: This replaces the use of the term 'special needs'.
+3.1.10 specific needs [b-ITU-T F.791]: This replaces the use of the term 'special needs'.
 This term refers to a wide range of categories including women, children, youth, indigenous people, older persons with age-related disabilities, persons with illiteracy, as well as persons with disabilities (PWDs), see [b-ITU PP Res.175], [b-WTDC Res.58], and [b-WTDC AP] and clause 6.39 (of [b-ITU-T F.791]).

-3.2.0 universal design [b-ITU-T Y.4211]: The design of products, environments, programmes and services to be usable by all people, to the greatest extent possible, without the need for adaptation or specialized design.
+3.1.11 universal design [b-ITU-T Y.4211]: The design of products, environments, programmes and services to be usable by all people, to the greatest extent possible, without the need for adaptation or specialized design.
 "Universal design" shall not exclude assistive devices for particular groups of persons with disabilities where this is needed.